CristoferQ/DMAKit/INSTALL.md

 ## NOTES

-If you wont send comments, opinion or you find a bug in library, please notify to via email: david.medina@cebib.cl
+If you want send comments, opinion or you find a bug in library, please notify to via email: david.medina@cebib.cl